Certifying the Topology of Quantum Networks: Theory and Experiment

 The above considerations motivate the following strategy to formulate exclusive hypotheses in the space of all fidelities.
 Any topology $T$ is characterized by a set of fidelities $\{ F^T_I \}$ of the included GHZ states.
 The hypothesis corresponding to $T$ is then given by a set of conditions of the type

 where ${G \supset I}$ denotes the relevant supersets of the qubits in the $n$-qubit set ${I}$.
-For instance, in order to distinguish the distinct topologies in Fig.~\ref{fig:problemconf}, the hypothesis for configuration (a) should contain the conditions $F_{\{ 1,2,3,4\}} > 1/2$, $F_{\{ 5,6\}} > 1/2$ and $F_{\{7,8\}} - F_{\{6,7,8\}} > 1/2$, and the hypothesis for (b) the conditions $F_{\{1,2,3\}}-F_{\{1,2,3,4\}}>1/2$, $F_{\{4,5\}}>1/2$ and $F_{\{6,7,8\}}>1/2$, rendering these hypotheses mutually exclusive.
+For instance, in order to distinguish only the distinct topologies (a) and (b) in Fig.~\ref{fig:problemconf}, the hypothesis for configuration (a) should contain the conditions $F_{\{ 1,2,3,4\}} > 1/2$, $F_{\{ 5,6\}} > 1/2$ and $F_{\{7,8\}} - F_{\{6,7,8\}} > 1/2$, and the hypothesis for (b) the conditions $F_{\{1,2,3\}}-F_{\{1,2,3,4\}}>1/2$, $F_{\{4,5\}}>1/2$ and $F_{\{6,7,8\}}>1/2$, rendering these hypotheses mutually exclusive.
 Taking the differences of the fidelities, e.g., $F_{\{7,8\}} - F_{\{6,7,8\}} > 1/2$, is necessary to distinguish between tripartite entanglement on $\{6,7,8\}$, which leads to high fidelities $F_{\{7,8\}}$ \textit{and} $F_{\{6,7,8\}}$, and bipartite entanglement on $\{7,8\}$, which only results in a high fidelity $F_{\{7,8\}}$.
-Finally, one always has to consider the null hypothesis, where the fidelities are small, making it impossible to certify the network structure.
-Given such hypotheses, the $p$-values can directly be calculated from the data, using large deviation bounds, like the Hoeffding inequality; see also Appendix B and C for details.
+Finally, one always has to consider the null hypothesis, where none of the considered topologies can be certified, e.g., when states different from GHZ states have been prepared.
+Given such hypotheses, an upper bound on the $p$-values can directly be calculated from the data as in Refs.~\cite{Flammia2011,Moroder2013}, using large deviation bounds like the Hoeffding inequality \cite{Hoeffding1963}.
+Details can be found in Appendices B and C.